In My Arms Tonight

 "In My Arms Tonight" is the 5th single by Zard and released 9 September 1992 under B-Gram Records label.
 It was released one month after previous single "Nemurenai Yoru wo Daite" and one week after album "Hold Me".
-The single debuted at #9 rank first week.
+The single peaked at #9 rank on the Oricon charts.
 It charted for 13 weeks and sold over 322,000 copies.

 Track list

 All songs are written by Izumi Sakai.